Lois Abbingh: Career

+National team

 In 2011, she was a key player of the Dutch team that reached the final of the Women's 19 European Championship, just to fell short against Denmark in a close battle to 27–29.
 Abbingh scored 65 goals in the tournament and won the top scorer's award.

 She represented the Netherlands in six World Women's Handball Championship (winning a silver in Denmark 2015, a bronze in Germany 2017, and winning gold in Japan 2019), in four European Women's Handball Championship (winning a silver in Sweden 2016) and two editions of the Olympic Games (finishing fourth in Rio 2016 and fifth in Tokyo 2020).
 At the World Championship in 2017 she became a member of the All-Star team (as the best Left Back of the competition) and she was among the top goalscorers, ranking second with her 58 goals scored.

+She was a part of the Dutch team at the 2019 World Championship in Japan, where Netherlands won gold medals, beating Spain in the final 30:29 In the final of the 2019 World Championship she scored the winning goal for the Netherlands, when she converted a penalty to make it 30:29 with seconds to go.
+She was the top scorer at the tournament with 71 goals and a conversion of 62%.

+She competed at the 2020 Summer Olympics where the Netherlands finished 5th.

+At the 2024 Olympics she was chosen as the Dutch flag bearer together with the basketball player Worthy de Jong.
+The Netherlands finished 5th for a second Olympics in a row.

+In November 2025 she announced her intention to retire from the national team after the 2025 World Championship, toghet er with Estavana Polman.